alexwlchan/alexwlchan.net/src/index.md

 I've also written about my [ideas for running inclusive and accessible events](https://alexwlchan.net/ideas-for-inclusive-events/).

-I'm trans, genderfluid, and I prefer "they/them" pronouns.
+I'm trans, genderfluid, and my pronouns vary.
+If you don't know me, "they/them" is a safe default.

 I hope you enjoy the site.